jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 calculateMatrices(GLFWwindow* window, float deltaTime)
 ```

 Also don't forget to change the method call in `main.cpp`.
-We can now apply the `speed` attribute to the movement calculates, for example
+We can now apply the `speed` attribute to the movement calculations, for example

 ```cpp
 if (glfwGetKey(window, GLFW_KEY_W))